MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-hub.md

 Go to the **My enrichments** tab to see all configured enrichments.
 Each enrichment is represented as a row that includes additional information about the enrichment.

-Select an enrichment to see the available options.
+Select the enrichment to see the available options.
 You can also select the ellipsis (...) on a list item to see the options.
 If you configured several enrichments, you can use the search box to find it quickly.

 :::image type="content" source="media/enrichment-hub-options-run.png" alt-text="Options to manage enrichments in the list of enrichments":::